CodeAdminDe/helm-charts/.gh-pages/templates/README.md

 ### Collection

-> Please note that this is a private Helm chart repository and neither my work nor I am directly or indirectly affiliated with the packaged applications or their authors.
+> Please note that this is a private Helm chart repository and neither my work nor I am directly or indirectly affiliated with the packaged applications or their authors, unless otherwise stated.

 The following charts are currently available: